ryanvs/XamGridUpdateSummary/ReadMe.md

 1. Move Up / Move Down causes the ActiveCell to change to the first cell in the row

+2. Right-click context menu on the grid shows the same context menu everywhere on the grid, including header and summary rows.

-2. Change above solutions to be more MVVM friendly, e.g. write Behaviors for the same functionality
+3. Change above solutions to be more MVVM friendly, e.g. write Behaviors for the same functionality